Juniper/wistar/docs/getting_started.rst

 .. image:: screenshots/vqfx_console.png

 You can see here that vqfx1 is already booted and is ready for configuration!
-You'll note here tha the hostname has already been set via config-drive.
+You'll note here that the hostname has already been set via config-drive.
 Wistar will generate a default configuration that consists of the hostname, management ip information, default routes, user names and SSH keys as appropriate.
 This may be customized via the common/templates/junos_config.j2 jinja2 template.